d0c0nnor/jocelyn/README.rst

 Creating Static Images
 ----------------------

-To make it marginally simpler to create static images, jocelyn includes a specialization of the :class:`Sketch` class, :class:`SketchedImage`.
+To make it marginally simpler to create static images, Jocelyn includes a specialization of the :class:`Sketch` class, :class:`SketchedImage`.
 Rather than creating a frame with window borders ( like the standard :class:`Sketch` ) :class:`SketchedImage` writes